 If you are not from the SADC region and require a Visa when visiting Zambia, and the Victoria Falls, there are a few options you should be aware of depending on your itinerary.

-Additionally, be sure to check the number of days you have been granted in your passport and that of any dependents.
+Additionally, be sure to check the number of days you have been given in your passport and that of any dependents.
 Overstaying is a serious problem and can be easily avoided by checking the number of days before leaving the desk.
-Some of the ports can take payment by card, but this can be hit and miss.
-Aim to have the right cash amount on hand for your party; in the correct denominations, and you will speed through the arrival formalities.

 Check if you are eligible for a KAZA Visa on arrival here.